sematic-ai/sematic/docs/concepts.md

 ### Futures

 Futures are the way Sematic builds a pipeline's execution graph as an in-memory DAG.
-Essentially, when you cann a Sematic Function, it's business logic does not get executed.
+Essentially, when you call a Sematic Function, its business logic does not get executed.
 Instead, a `Future` object is returned and used to create the graph.